MVanDenburg92/Map_Art_App/README.md

 ## 📞 Contact

-If you have any questions or feedback, please open an issue on GitHub or contact the maintainer at your.email@example.com.
+If you have any questions or feedback, please open an issue on GitHub.
+Thanks and happy mapping!